-I bought a pair of $700 eyeglasses, but I lost them in a couple of weeks which also took a month to get.
-No wonder why I got really hyped that I could buy prescription glasses online for only $150.
-Add in that I get them in a 1/4 of the time, and that they fit my Asian face while also matching my steez.
+I bought a pair of $700 eyeglasses, but I drunkenly lost them in only a couple of weeks, which also took a month to get.
+That is why I got hyped that I could buy JINS prescription glasses online for only $60 to $150.
+Except, to top it all off, I get them in a 1/4 of the time, and they fit my Asian face while also matching my steez.

 Warby Parker (American) and JINS (Japanese) Are up Against Luxottica (Italian), the Industry Mega Giant

 “Luxottica controls 80% of the major brands in the $28 billion global eyeglasses industry.”– Forbes, Meet the Four-Eyed, Eight-Tentacled Monopoly That is Making Your Glasses So Expensive

 I have had a lot of experience with Luxottica.
 The reason for that is this Italian company is massive and they not only own LensCrafters to Sunglass Hut, but they also own their own vision insurance company.
 To top it all off, they have several licensing agreements with Bulgari, Coach, Burberry, Chanel, Ray-Ban, Versace, and 27 more.
 That makes them the largest company with a monopoly-like position in the eyewear industry.

 In comparison, the challengers, Warby Parker has upwards of 90 stores in the U.S. and Canada.
 Whereas JINS has 640 retail stores globally in Japan, China, Taiwan, the Philippines, and Hong Kong.
 Including 6 U.S. stores in the San Francisco Bay Area and Los Angeles.